 5. Opt for paperless

-To prevent wasting paper, make a decision today to receive letters over email and print documents only if necessary.
+To prevent wasting paper, make a decision today to receive letters over email, and printed records only if necessary.
 You should also request stores to send your receipts in an email instead of printing them out.
 Here’s a statistic you should remember: 10 million trees, one billion gallons of water, and 250 million gallons of oil go into creating receipts every year.
 Yet, most receipts either get lost when needed or end up in the trash.
 For real, do you need that extra wad of paper in your bag?

 6. Conserve energy